diana-hep/oamap/README.rst

         )
       )

-Next, load the ROOT "tree" and adapt it to look like a dict,
+Next, load the ROOT "tree" and adapt it to look like a dict.

 .. code-block:: python